Jegge/OldMoofKit/README.md

 try await bike.connect()
 ```

-The bike will stay connected (and in fact automatically re-establish a broken connection) as long as you do not manuall disconnect it.
+The bike will stay connected (and in fact automatically re-establish a broken connection) as long as you do not manually disconnect it.

 ```swift
 bike.disconnect()